kpecsok98/Worcester-Greenspace/README.md

 Once you have made your maps you can decide whether or not you wish to keep it private or public.
 If you wish to make it public click Publish in the page of your map and set it to 'Public with Link'.
 If you have the free version of Carto keep in mind the number of public or private maps you have already produced, since you can only have three of each kind of map with that version of Carto.

 #### Creating a Map on Carto with Tree Cover Data (Optional to Follow)
-As mentioned this is data that was not provided for the tutorial, and this is just an explanation of the steps I took to create this map, which I called 'Worcester Treecover Map'.
+As mentioned this is data that was not provided for the tutorial, and this is just an explanation of the steps I took to create this map, which I called 'Worcester Tree Cover Map'.
 Like with the other maps I created on Carto, the Worcester data was uploaded and I adjusted the color and transparency of this data to be the same as this layer was in the other two maps.
-Next, I uploaded the treecover data and changed the name of it to Worcester Tree Cover.
+Next, I uploaded the tree cover data and changed the name of it to Worcester Tree Cover.
 The images below show how I altered the color of that polygon.

 ![Kyle's cool map](images/Worcester_TreeCover_Polygon.PNG)